holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 # Model Selection with Large Neural Networks and Small Data
-# Is the Curse of Dimensionality a Myth?

 (IS the primary aim to validate the ranking hypothesis?
 Then experimental setting much simpler.
 And we are primarily interested in validating if we can do model/hyperparam tuning on small datasets!)